 For the first time in history, the workplace now spans five different generations, all working alongside one another.
 While such a wide age gap can lead to frustration and potentially even conflict, having a multigenerational workforce can also lead to stronger teamwork and an abundance of creativity.

-Indeed, by understanding the intricacies of each generation and embracing their differences, you will be better able to give your employees the right tools to maximise their productivity and collaborate more effectively.
-This will create a more balanced, productive and transformational workplace.
+By understanding the intricacies of each generation and embracing their differences, you will be able to give your employees the right tools to maximise their productivity and collaborate more effectively.
+This, in turn, will create a more balanced, productive and transformational workplace.

 Traditionalists (also known as Veterans)